pspete/psPAS/docs/collections/_commands/Add-PASDiscoveredAccount.md

         Accept pipeline input?       true (ByPropertyName)
         Accept wildcard characters?  false

-    -privileged <String>
+    -privileged <Boolean>
         Whether the discovered account is privileged or non-privileged.

         Required?                    false
         Position?                    named
-        Default value
+        Default value                False
         Accept pipeline input?       true (ByPropertyName)
         Accept wildcard characters?  false

     -privilegedCriteria <String>
         The criteria that determines whether or not the discovered account is privileged.
 For example, the user or group name.

         Required?                    false
         Position?                    named